DiweiZhu/OpenStackClient-CS6620NEU21Fall/README.md

 ## 2. Users/Personas Of The Project:

-OpenStackClient (aka OSC) is a command-line client for OpenStack that brings the command set for Compute, Identity, Image, Object Storage, and Block Storage APIs together in a single shell with a uniform command structure.

-OpenStackSDK

-OpenStack is used by large enterprises, governments, and startups to build public and private clouds.
+* OpenStack is used by large enterprises, governments, and startups to build public and private clouds.
 Achieving feature-parity between project-specific clients and the unified CLI tool will benefit all users of OpenStack looking for a single easy-to-use client that supports most of OpenStack's services.

+* OpenStackClient (aka OSC) is a command-line client for OpenStack that brings the command set for Compute, Identity, Image, Object Storage, and Block Storage APIs together in a single shell with a uniform command structure.

+* OpenStackSDK

 ** **